laurent-martin/aspera-hsts-operations/README.md

 #### Public IP and DNS

-In order to work with Aspera on Cloud, it is required to have a public IP address on which the following ports are open:
+In order to work with **Aspera on Cloud**, it is required to have a public IP address on which the following ports are open:

 | Port | Usage |
 |------|-------|